 3. The pedestrian system scans the road ahead to analyze relative pedestrians movement with the car to avoid a crash

-Cars can have one or more than one AEB systems and with different names, depending on the manufacturer.
+Cars can have one or more than one AEB systems and often with different names, depending on the manufacturer.
 For instance, Alfa Romeo labels AEB as Autonomous Emergency Braking, Audi calls it Pre Sense Plus, BMW uses Driving Assistant Plus instead of AEB, and Ford calls it Active City Stop.
 You can look for these models at any of our salvage car auctions online.

 - Active Cruise Control